 WARNINGS AND PRECAUTIONS FOR DARATUMUMAB

-Infusion reactions: Interrupt daratumumab infusion for infusion reactions of any severity.
+Infusion Reactions: Interrupt daratumumab infusion for infusion-related reactions of any severity.
 Permanently discontinue the infusion in case of anaphylactic reactions or life-threatening infusion reactions and institute appropriate emergency care.

-Interference with Determination of Complete Response: Elotuzumab can interfere with assays used to monitor M-protein.
-This interference can impact the determination of complete response.
+Interference With Serum Protein Electrophoresis and Immunofixation Tests: Isatuximab-irfc may interfere with the assays used to monitor M-protein, which may impact the determination of complete response.

 The most common adverse reactions for POMALYST (≥30%) included fatigue and asthenia, neutropenia, anemia, constipation, nausea, diarrhea, dyspnea, upper-respiratory tract infections, back pain, and pyrexia.